Priest of Love: 1985 critical reception

-Dilys Powell, film critic of The Sunday Times, was a defence witness for Penguin in R v Penguin Books Ltd. (the "Lady Chatterley" trial) in 1960.
-She wrote this review for Punch on seeing the film a second time: “With astonished delight one finds, watching a film which when seen four years ago seemed indeed reputable, but not really equal to its subject, that now shows itself a work of deep understanding and devotion... directed by Christopher Miles, the film has been re-shaped since its first appearance.
-There are small additions but it is the cutting which has effected the transformation. ‘'Priest of Love'’ now concentrates on Lawrence’s life with his wife (played by Janet Suzman with a strength not as clear in 1982)... and the writer played by Ian McKellen is a figure at once powerful and heart-rending - he loves, hates, jokes and works.
+Dilys Powell, film critic of The Sunday Times, was a defence witness for Penguin in R v Penguin Books Ltd (the "Lady Chatterley" trial) in 1960.
+She wrote this review for Punch on seeing the film a second time: "With astonished delight one finds, watching a film which when seen four years ago seemed indeed reputable, but not really equal to its subject, that now shows itself a work of deep understanding and devotion....
+[D]irected by Christopher Miles, the film has been re-shaped since its first appearance.
+There are small additions but it is the cutting which has effected the transformation.
+"Priest of Love" now concentrates on Lawrence's life with his wife (played by Janet Suzman with a strength not as clear in 1982) ... and the writer played by Ian McKellen is a figure at once powerful and heart-rending — he loves, hates, jokes and works.
 Mr Miles had the persistence to find even the Italian villa where they lived.
-The landscapes are suffused with light and life...and the people are beautifully alive Ava Gardner (Mabel Dodge Luhan) Penelope Keith (Brett) and John Gielgud... the film leads up to the publication of Lady Chatterley’s Lover a book of heroic quality, but probably the least successful of his novels... the errors of genius are in the bones of genius.
+The landscapes are suffused with light and life...and the people are beautifully alive Ava Gardner (Mabel Dodge Luhan) Penelope Keith (Brett) and John Gielgud... the film leads up to the publication of Lady Chatterley’s Lover a book of heroic quality, but probably the least successful of his novels ... the errors of genius are in the bones of genius.
 If one is an admirer, one must accept them.
-Mr Miles’s film rightly urges one to thankfully accept Lady Chatterley’s Lover".
+Mr Miles's film rightly urges one to thankfully accept Lady Chatterley’s Lover".

-The Daily Telegraph wrote: “Can a film, only slightly faulted, be redeemed by re-editing?... it certainly has happened now... with some new material by Mr Miles to give a shorter, sharper, more chronological account... as a result the emphasis falls strongly on the relations between Frieda and Lawrence, so illustrating what he tried to convey in his major works” and The Times thought the film was “Honourable and absorbing, with vivid, rounded, warty characterisations of Lawrence and Frieda by Ian McKellen and Janet Suzman, and creditable support by Ava Gardner, John Gielgud and Penelope Keith".
+The Daily Telegraph wrote, "Can a film, only slightly faulted, be redeemed by re-editing?... it certainly has happened now ... with some new material by Mr Miles to give a shorter, sharper, more chronological account....
+[A]s a result the emphasis falls strongly on the relations between Frieda and Lawrence, so illustrating what he tried to convey in his major works". and The Times thought the film was "Honourable and absorbing, with vivid, rounded, warty characterisations of Lawrence and Frieda by Ian McKellen and Janet Suzman, and creditable support by Ava Gardner, John Gielgud and Penelope Keith".